StaffanKonstholm/5E/README.md

 ## Guiding principles
 ### Spellcasters vs martials
 Spellcasters should not be the primary damage per round(DPR) dealers.
-They can do stuff that martials can, having them outshine martials begs the question "why play anything but a spellcaster?".
+They can do stuff that martials cannot, having them outshine martials begs the question "why play anything but a spellcaster?".

 ### Spell vs spell